-At the main Concession Stand the menu includes (but not limited to): sausage sandwiches, ham sandwiches, summer sausage sandwiches salads, fresh fruit, a Pa.
-Dutch sampler platter, fresh sliced peaches and ice cream, corn pie, vegetable soup, chow-chow, red-beet eggs, applesauce and baked limas.
+At the main Concession Stand the menu includes (but is not limited to): sausage sandwiches, ham sandwiches, summer sausage sandwiches, salads, fresh fruit, a Pennsylvania Dutch sampler platter, fresh sliced peaches and ice cream, corn pie, vegetable soup, chow-chow, red-beet eggs, applesauce, and baked limas.

 Other food stands offer funnel cakes, fastnachts, apple and peach dumplings, assorted fruit pies, corn on the cob, watermelon, fresh bread and breakfast cakes, cookies, and homemade candies.

 Beverages include iced tea, lemonade, vinegar punch, raspberry shrub, grape drink, homemade root beer, coffee, and cold water.

 No pets are allowed on the Folk Festival grounds.
 Only service animals are permitted due to the number of other animals and livestock we have on the property.
 Only Service animals identified by proper attire with leash and collar, or harness are permitted.

 How can I volunteer?